aryanjassal/chroma/README.md

   --[[
     Want to customize your experience EVEN MORE?
 There's an option for that.
-    Inject custom CSS into the css files to change behaviour in interesting ways.
+    Inject custom CSS into the css files to change behavior in interesting ways.
   ]]
   extra_css = "",